A Singapore Government Agency Website How to identify

 Roles and responsibilities

-You will be expected to support students with special educational needs in the following areas:
+You’ll be expected to support students with SEN in the following areas:

 • Intervention support.